- Fastly Status

 - From the service menu, select the appropriate service.

-Click the Settings tab.
+- Click the Settings link.
 The Settings page appears.

-Click the Specify an Override Host button.
-The Add an override host header window appears.
+Click the Override host switch.
+The Override host header field appears.

-- Type the hostname of your override host based on the origin you are using:
+- In the Override host header field, type the hostname of your override host based on the origin you are using:

 - Click the Save button.
-The override host header appears in the Override host section.
-On the Settings tab, the Override host appears as Set.
+The new override host header appears in the Override host section.

 - Click the Activate button to deploy your configuration changes.